 If you're academically ambitious, like to draw ideas together and critically analyse them, then studying law at St Anne's and Oxford may be for you.
 You will need to feel ready to be in an environment where you will learn independently, reading and researching to enable you to argue and debate your interpretation of legal ideas, processing large amounts of material as well as enhancing your skills for writing, questioning and analysis.

-Visiting Students with an interest in Law can study up to two Law courses during each term of their visit if studying Law as a single subject, or fewer if studying Law as a joint subject.
-Course preferences are expected to fit with the standard Oxford and College teaching patterns outlined below.
+Visiting Students with an interest in Law can select up to two Law courses to study during each term of their visit.
+Course choices are expected to fit with the standard teaching patterns outlined below.